-The blanket mire habitat within the HMP area has been heavily drained and is of a lower quality than would be expected on intact blanket mire.
-This is evidenced by the plant assemblages observed within the HMP area, which is not as diverse as would be expected from a high quality bog.
+The majority of blanket mire habitat within the OHMP area has been heavily drained and is of a lower quality than would be expected on intact blanket mire.
+This is evidenced by the plant assemblages observed within the OHMP area, which is not as diverse as would be expected from a high-quality bog.

-The long-term aspiration (>5 years) is to restore the blanket mire habitat within the HMP area to a high quality.
-Monitoring undertaken by SPR on other restoration sites has shown that once underlying conditions are restored, typical bog species will start to recolonize treated areas.
+The long-term aspiration (>five years) is to restore the blanket mire habitat within the OHMP area to a high quality.
+Monitoring undertaken by the Applicant on other restoration sites has shown that once the underlying hydrological conditions are restored, typical bog species will start to recolonise the treated areas.
 The precise vegetation assemblage which would be expected is difficult to define at this stage and variation is also expected between the mesotopes present.